St James' Church, Sydney: St James' Institute

+As of February 2024, the Institute is directed by Dr Paul Oslington, a theologian and economist affiliated with Sydney's pentecostal Alphacrucis University College.

 Past and present clergy

 Samuel Marsden delivered the first sermon on 6 July 1824.
 In 1836 the first (and only) Bishop of Australia, William Grant Broughton, was installed at St James' as there was still no cathedral.
 Broughton regularly officiated at St James' as at the first ordination of an Anglican priest in Australia (T. Sharpe) on 17 December 1836.

 The rector of St James' is assisted by associate rectors (it was not until the 1890s that the title "rector" was used).
-The current (sixteenth) rector is Andrew Sempell and the associate rector is the John Stewart.
+The current (seventeenth) rector is Christopher Waterhouse and the associate rector is John Stewart.